 Interoperability processing can either precede or follow portrayal processing (except rendering, which converts feature data into graphics and is necessarily the step just before actual display).
 A mixed processing model, where interoperability processing is done both before and after portrayal processing, is also possible.

 Interoperability before regular portrayal processing: Feature data from S-101 and other S-100-based datasets is an input to the interoperability processor, along with the interoperability catalogue and context parameters.
-The interoperability processor filters and interleaves feature data according to the IC and interoperability level selected by the user and passes the resultant feature data to the portrayal processor, which uses the portrayal catalogue for individual products to generate drawing instructions for the display processor.
+The interoperability processor filters and interleaves feature data according to the Interoperability Catalogue and interoperability level selected by the user and passes the resultant feature data to the portrayal processor, which uses the portrayal catalogue for individual products to generate drawing instructions for the display processor.

 Interoperability after regular portrayal processing: Feature data from S-101 and other S-100-based datasets flows to the portrayal processor.
 The portrayal processor transforms them into drawing instructions.
 The drawing instructions flow to the interoperability processor.
-The interoperability processor filters and interleaves the drawing instructions according to the IC and interoperability level selected by the user and passes the resultant drawing instructions to the display processor.
+The interoperability processor filters and interleaves the drawing instructions according to the Interoperability Catalogue and interoperability level selected by the user and passes the resultant drawing instructions to the display processor.

 Both processing options are shown in Figure 14-1 below.
 Details of the processing model follow.